Fragmentation is Efficiently Learnable by Quantum Neural Networks: Introduction

-Recent work \cite{Anschuetz_2025} formulated the Jordan Algebraic Wishart System (JAWS) framework, which is the first full theoretical characterization of QNN loss landscapes that provides the conditions under which they can become efficiently trainable.
-In this work, we use these tools to formally demonstrate a specific setting where QNNs \emph{can} in fact be efficiently trained to solve a physically-motivated problem for which no efficient classical simulation algorithm is known.
+Recent work \citep{Anschuetz_2025} formulated the Jordan Algebraic Wishart System (JAWS) framework, which is the first full theoretical characterization of QNN loss landscapes that provides the conditions under which they can become efficiently trainable using gradient descent.
+In this work, we use these tools to formally demonstrate a specific setting where QNNs \emph{can} in fact be efficiently trained to solve a physically motivated problem for which no efficient classical simulation algorithm is known.
 Our approach is to showcase a setting where the QNN has a high-dimensional symmetry group but, crucially, the end-user does not know what that group is and---to the best of our knowledge---has no efficient strategy for learning it.
+At a high level, this mirrors the mechanism underlying other well-known quantum-classical separations, such as the abelian hidden subgroup problem~\citep{kitaev1995quantummeasurementsabelianstabilizer}.

+The rest of our paper is organized as follows.
+First, in \Cref{sec:prelims} we give background on the physical mechanism underlying our learning task known as Hilbert space fragmentation, as well as the general quantum learning technique we will be utilizing here.
+Second, in \Cref{sec:main_results} we demonstrate our main results: we construct a QNN architecture, show that it satisfies the conditions required for efficient trainability, and then discuss the conjectured classical hardness of the learning task.
+Finally, we conclude in \Cref{sec:conc}.